Beginners guide to: top deep sky targets

 Constellation: Cygnus

-These are just a few of our favourites for the beginner and even those more experienced using our cameras for astrophotography!
+These are just a few favourites for beginners and even for those more experienced using our cameras for astrophotography!

-Once you start to look you will find huge amounts of valuable information out there.
-The Atik Cameras CCD Field Calculator app is a great place to help you find which targets are best for you to capture with your set up.
-Other incredible sources of information on what you will find in the sky right now and where to find it is>
+Once you start observing, you will find huge amounts of valuable information online.
+The Atik Cameras CCD Field Calculator app helps you find the best targets for your setup.
+Other useful resources include:

 Wishing you clear skies and beautiful imaging!